tpo/on/README.md

         then you can call on like this:

             on my_servers do ls

         Since ~/.on.config is being sourced, you can use bash scripting there at will f.ex. to define groups of groups etc.

         Note that the my_servers declatation will override a possibly existing host with the strange name "my_servers".

+        ANSIBLE

         If you want to reuse the host group definitions from ansible, then add this line to your ~/.on.config:

             parse_ansible_host_config [path_to_ansible_host_file]

         If you do not provide the 'path_to_ansible_host_file' argument, then on will read the default ansible host configuration file '/etc/ansible/hosts'.

+        Note that dashes in group names will be replaced by underscores.
+A group named 'lxc-vms' will thus become 'lxc_vms'.

     ENVIRONMENT
         Setting DEBUG will execute on with the -x bash flag set.